department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/vamc-upgrade-cms-weekly-sync.md

 ## Friday May 28

+Lots of VAMC system product changes happening

 **Menu lockdown**

 Incoming menu UX changes in the coming weeks
-* Menus on all node view screens (Eg [Saranaic Lake VA Clinic](https://pr5468-sbfhan6rl6jarzcwkrvrpqghxnub9jsh.ci.cms.va.gov/albany-health-care/locations/saranac-lake-va-clinic)
+* Menus on all node view screens (Eg [Saranac Lake VA Clinic](https://pr5468-sbfhan6rl6jarzcwkrvrpqghxnub9jsh.ci.cms.va.gov/albany-health-care/locations/saranac-lake-va-clinic))
 * No weight or description fields on Menu settings
 * Menu items will be required on VAMC Detail Pages
 * "Detail Page" content type will be renamed "VAMC Detail Page"
+* Does VAMC upgrade team ever uncheck "Enable in menu" checkbox?
+We placed it here a long time ago but would like to remove it from normal editors, who should never uncheck it.
+Content admins can still disable menu items (keeps them in the UI) on the menu admin screen.
-* Eligible parents have changed a bit, we've added `work-with-us/jobs-and-careers` and `work-with-us/volunteer-or-donate` as eligible parents
+* Eligible parents have changed a bit, we've added `work-with-us/jobs-and-careers` and `work-with-us/volunteer-or-donate` to the list of eligible parents that are will be going out in the coming week or two.
   * -health-care/work-with-us/internships-and-fellowships
   * -health-care/work-with-us/doing-business-with-us
   * -health-care/work-with-us/jobs-and-careers
   * -health-care/work-with-us/volunteer-or-donate
   * -health-care/programs
   * -health-care/research
-* Can the full caps for breadcrumbs be cleaned up as part of launch?
+* Can the full caps for `<nolink>` menu items breadcrumbs be cleaned up as part of dual state launch?
+They are great for VAMC upgrade team but bad for PAOs.
 * All VAMC upgrade team members must now be content admins, because otherwise they are shut out of menu editing.
 CMS team doesn't currently offer "content admin training", but Lisa and Stan have been content admins all along.
 Great power, great responsibility yadda yadda.

 Pittsburgh IA updates happening next week
 * [Full list of redirects](https://airtable.com/shrf9O0nAUavSJjI7) to be added next week